aws-powertools/powertools-lambda-python/docs/utilities/data_masking.md

 **Encryption context** is a non-secret `key:value` data used for authentication like `tenant_id:<id>`.
 This adds extra security and confirms encrypted data relationship with a context.

+**[Encrypted message](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/message-format.html){target="_blank"}** is a portable data structure that includes encrypted data along with copies of the encrypted data key.
+It includes everything Encryption SDK needs to validate authenticity, integrity, and to decrypt with the right master key.

 <!-- markdownlint-disable MD013 -->
 **[Envelope encryption](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/concepts.html#envelope-encryption){target="_blank"}** uses two different keys to encrypt data safely: master and data key.
 The data key encrypts the plaintext, and the master key encrypts the data key.
 It simplifies key management _(you own the master key)_, isolates compromises to data key, and scales better with large data volumes.
 <!-- markdownlint-enable MD013 -->